This extract is from the 1842 Royal Commission Report into Children's Employment (Mines).

-A sub-commissioner collected evidence from miner No. 90, her name was Betty Harris, she was aged 37, and worked as a 'Drawer' at Mr Knowles’s, Little Bolton.
-This interview was written down on Feb 4, 1841:
+A sub-commissioner collected evidence from miner No. 90, 37-year-old Betty Harris, who worked as a 'Drawer' at Mr Knowles’s, Little Bolton.
+This interview was recorded on 4 February 1841:

-'I think it would be better if we were paid once a-week, instead of once a-month, for then I could buy my victuals with ready money.
+I think it would be better if we were paid once a-week, instead of once a-month, for then I could buy my victuals with ready money.

 It is bad work to live on 7s. and rent 1s.
 6d.
 I have been hurt once, I got on a wagon of coals in the pit to get out of the way of the next wagon, and the wagon I was on went off before I could get off, and crushed my bones about the hips between the roof and the coals; I was ill 23 weeks...

 I have had bits of knocks or jolts: I had my arm broken by a wagon; I had gotten all out of the road but my arm, and it broke my arm.
 The women are frequently very wicked, and swear dreadfully at the bottom of the pit at each other, about their turns to “hook on”.
 They are like to stand up for themselves; keeping one from hooking on is like taking the meat from one’s mouth.
 There are some of the women that go to church regularly, and some that does not.